stratdev3/SimpleW/documentation/simplew/docs/reference/isimplewengine.md

 await server.CreateSessionAsync(acceptedConnection);
 ```

-You do not implement a separate transport contract. `ISimpleWTransportInput`, `ISimpleWTransportOutput`, and `ISimpleWTransportTlsFeature` are small helper contracts used by an engine to expose input, output, and optional TLS support.
+You do not implement a separate transport contract. `ISimpleWTransportInput` and `ISimpleWTransportOutput` expose input and output, while `ISimpleWTransportDeferredFlushFeature` and `ISimpleWTransportTlsFeature` provide optional transport capabilities.
 Output writes return the number of bytes written to the local transport.

 ```csharp
 /// <summary>